 A feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.

-18% of the U.S. population suffers from an anxiety disorder.
+18% of the U.S. population suffers from an anxiety disorder and countless others suffer from some sort of anxiousness.
 You probably know someone who has one, maybe it’s you.
 In today’s fast-paced, competitive, and negative world, it’s no wonder so many of us are stressed out and anxious.

 Anxiety follows me everywhere.
 I’m always thinking ahead of the moment I am in right now or dwelling on situations that shouldn’t get a second thought.
 I get irritable and snap at my poor husband for no reason.
 Even when relaxing on the couch, I am restless and can’t stop moving.
 James counted one time and I moved 12 times in a minute.